libmir/dcv/examples/rht/README.md

 # Image filtering example

-This example should demonstrate how to apply basic spatial filtering methods to images, using dcv.
+This example should demonstrate how to use Randomized Hough Transform to detect shapes in images.
-Should also provide insight to basic setup for any image processing, such as image i/o, image convertion to Slice object etc.
+Should showcases a few basics such as image i/o, conversion to Slice object etc.

 ## Modules used